Connecting to a database

 log.Println("Now you're connected to the database!")

-Once you finish to work with the database session, use Close()
+Once you finish working with the database session, use Close()

 to free all